mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 - `git checkout -b name-of-your-editing-branch`

-Open the Gemfile and edit the "ESH data access" attribute by replacing the "branch:" setting (shown below as "master") with the _name-of-your-editing-branch:_
+Open the Gemfile and look for the line "# ESH data access" and replace the branch: attribute (shown below as "master") with the _name-of-your-editing-branch:_

 >...